Quasicrystals in pattern formation, Part I: Local existence and basic properties: Introduction

 Condition~(i) is more restrictive than mathematical definitions of quasicrystals referred to above, and conditions~(ii) and (iii) are more relaxed.
 They seem to us to better describe the features of naturally arising quasicrystals observed so far, see Figure~\ref{fig:experiments}(a).
 For the purposes of this paper, we will say that a function $u:\R^d\to\R^s$ is a quasicrystal if conditions~(i) and~(ii) are satisfied, leaving condition~(iii) for future work.

-\begin{rmk} We could relax the assumption that $\sum_{k\in\cL^*} |a_k|<\infty$ and suppose instead that $\sum_{k\in\cL^*} a_k^2<\infty$ and that the series~\eqref{eq:qc} converges uniformly.
+\begin{rmk} It is possible to relax the assumption that $\sum_{k\in\cL^*} |a_k|<\infty$ and consider classes of almost periodic functions.
+This is done in the second part~\cite{PartII} of this paper which is from now on referred to as Part~II.
 However, the stronger assumption fits naturally into the general framework for bifurcation with Euclidean symmetry set out in~\cite{M99}, see Section~\ref{sec:local}. \end{rmk}

 \paragraph{Existence of quasicrystals via spontaneous symmetry breaking}

 Recall that the Euclidean group $\E(d)$ can be regarded as a semidirect product of $\OO(d)$ (rotations and reflections) and $\R^d$ (translations).
 Let $H$ be a finite subgroup of $\OO(d)$ and fix a unit vector $k_0\in\R^d$.
 Define $\cL^*_H$ to be the quasilattice generated by the vectors $\gamma k_0$, $\gamma\in H$.
 We require further that $H$ is the largest subgroup of $\OO(d)$ that preserves $\cL^*_H$ (in particular, $-I\in H$).
 Such a subgroup $H$ is called a \emph{holohedry}.
 We then restrict to functions $u$ that are $H$-invariant, so the amplitudes $a_k$ satisfy $a_{\gamma k}=a_k$ for all $\gamma\in H$, $k\in\cL^*_H$ (Proposition~\ref{prop:H}).